ccamel/awesome-ccamel/README.md

 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and more securely.
 - [gitroomhq/trending-list](https://github.com/gitroomhq/trending-list) - Know when you are trending on GitHub
 - [glideapps/quicktype](https://github.com/glideapps/quicktype) - Generate types and converters from JSON, Schema, and GraphQL
-- [golangci/golangci-lint-action](https://github.com/golangci/golangci-lint-action) - Official GitHub action for golangci-lint from its authors
+- [golangci/golangci-lint-action](https://github.com/golangci/golangci-lint-action) - Official GitHub Action for golangci-lint from its authors
 - [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [graphql-compose/graphql-compose-elasticsearch](https://github.com/graphql-compose/graphql-compose-elasticsearch) - Hide Elastic Search REST API behind GraphQL.